Tropical Storm Helene to bring rain, wind, large swells to Azores

 Sept.
-15 (UPI) Tropical Storm Helene was expected to bring heavy rain, storm-force winds and large surf swells to the Azores this weekend, the National Hurricane Center said Saturday.
+15 (UPI) Tropical Storm Helene was transitioning to a extratropical low as it moves from the Azores and approaches Ireland and Great Britain, the National Hurricane Center said Saturday.

-Helene downgraded from a Category 2 hurricane to a tropical storm Thursday.
-The center of Helene was about 95 miles west of Flores in the Azores Islands, the NHC said in its latest advisory.
+Helene was downgraded from a Category 2 hurricane to a tropical storm Thursday.
+The center of Helene was about 270 miles north of Faial Island in the central Azored, the NHC said in its latest advisory.

-Helene had maximum sustained winds of 70 mph and was moving northeast at 21 mph.
-The Portuguese government issued a tropical storm warning for all the Azores Islands.
+Helene had maximum sustained winds of 50 mph and was moving northeast at 25 mph.
+Tropical-storm-force winds extend outward up to 160 miles from the center.

-The storm is projected to shift northeast and increase in speed in the coming days, crossing over or near the Azores late Saturday or Sunday.
-The storm's impact could be felt in Ireland and Britain next week.
+The storm is projected to continue to increase in forward speed during the next couple of days.
+On the forecast track, Helene should move away from the Azores on Sunday and then approach Ireland and the United Kingdom through Sunday and Monday.

 "Interests in Ireland and the United Kingdom should consult products from their local meteorological service for information about potential impacts from Helene in those locations," the NHC said.